-JHU will offer free parking in the South Garage on the Homewood campus on Commencement day and operate shuttle service from Mason Hall to the Royal Farms Arena.
-Information is on the Parking & Transportation page.
+Johns Hopkins University will offer complimentary parking in the South Garage on the Homewood campus on Commencement day and operate shuttle service from Mason Hall to the Royal Farms Arena.
+Information about the Homewood shuttle is on the Parking & Transportation page.

 Is there accessible parking available near the arena?

 Accessible parking spaces available on a first-come, first-served basis are located in the garage attached to the arena and in other nearby parking facilities.
 Parking in these spots requires a state-issued license plate or hangtag.
 More information about accessibility can be found on the Event Accessibility page.

 Please note that the Baltimore Place entrance is the accessible entrance into the arena.